MPtasz/SplashRotate/README.md

   - Click the 'SplashRotate' button to run the script.
   - After a breif 'Loading...' screen the the script will display the following screen.

+![Tools/SplashRotate](https://github.com/MPtasz/SplashRotate/blob/main/assets/ScreenShots/SplashRotateDisplay.png)

   - The 'Close' button will end the script and return to the 'Tools' menu'

-![Tools/SplashRotate](https://github.com/MPtasz/SplashRotate/blob/main/assets/ScreenShots/SplashRotateDisplay.png)

   - The 'Active' file name is the file that is the current splash screen.
   - The 'Archive' number is the total number of splash screens in the rotation.
   - The 'Highest' number is the number of the highest splash screen.
   - The 'Highest' number is increased by 1 every time the script is run.
   - If the splaash files are named 'splash01.png' thru 'splash10.png' and the 'SplashRotate' script is run, the files will then be named 'splash02.png' thru 'splash11.png'.
 This rotation continues each time the 'SplashRotate' script is run.
   The highest number that the script can handle is 999.
-The rotation number sshould be reset before this number is reached by clicking the 'ArchiveCleanup' button.
+The rotation number should be reset before this number is reached by clicking the 'ArchiveCleanup' button.
-  - This script will function with any number of splash screens as long as the highest number does not exceed 1000.
+  - This script will function with any number of splash screens as long as the highest number does not reach 1000.

 ![Tools/SplashRotate](https://github.com/MPtasz/SplashRotate/blob/main/assets/ScreenShots/SplashRotateArchiveDisplay.png)